Ryan-Palmer/MIDIGen/src/Blog Ideas.md

 During training, we are asking the model to guess the next tokens for each sequence in the batch.
 Of course, we know the answer, so the loss is simply a measure of how confident it was in the correct token vs the others.
 This is known as [cross entropy](https://en.wikipedia.org/wiki/Cross-entropy#Cross-entropy_loss_function_and_logistic_regression).

-> I just found [this](https://www.naukri.com/code360/library/softmax-and-cross-entropy) article which nicely restates much of the above in more detail with examples, as the Wikipedia articles are a bit intense for the uninitiated!
+> I found [this](https://www.naukri.com/code360/library/softmax-and-cross-entropy) article which nicely restates much of the above in more detail with examples, as the Wikipedia articles are a bit intense for the uninitiated!
 Also check out [this Statquest](https://www.youtube.com/watch?v=6ArSys5qHAU&ab_channel=StatQuestwithJoshStarmer).
-For a closer look at the close relationship between negative log likelyhood and cross entropy loss, [this is a great reference](https://towardsdatascience.com/cross-entropy-negative-log-likelihood-and-all-that-jazz-47a95bd2e81).
+For a nice explanation of the close relationship between negative log likelyhood and cross entropy loss, [this is a great reference](https://towardsdatascience.com/cross-entropy-negative-log-likelihood-and-all-that-jazz-47a95bd2e81).

 # Transformers